LeadingAge Wisconsin Political Action Committee (PAC)

 Why are annual contributions important?

-LeadingAge WI PAC’s success depends on the continuous generosity of its donors.
+LeadingAge WI PAC’s success depends on the continuous generosity of its contributors.
 In order to be effective, we must continually maintain our contacts, reach out to new candidates, and provide constant education on our issues.
 One-time contributions are greatly appreciated, but they are not always enough to support ongoing relationships with our elected officials or to guarantee that the candidates who support our priorities are elected and remain in office.
 All contributions to LeadingAge WI PAC are voluntary and we encourage our individual members to give when they can and in amounts that fit their budget.

 Are PACs common among other long-term care associations?